ziglang/www.ziglang.org/README.md

 After Hugo is launched you can use it to preview in realtime changes to the content.
 Right now Hugo has a limitation where changing a code snippet will not cause a re-render unless the page that lists it changes too (or you restart Hugo).

-Tests are cached so you should not worry about having to sit through the entire testing routine after restarting Hugo.
+Tests are cached so don't worry about having to sit through the entire testing routine after restarting Hugo.

 ## Writing a translation